neuralmagic/deepsparse/logging-sdk/README.md

      dynamic_batch_latency: off
      # resource_utilization:               < not specified, so enabled by default

-# system_logging: on                       < optional flag to turn off all system logging; OPTIONS: [ON/OFF]

 data_logging:
-  - target: pipeline_inputs
+  - pipeline_inputs
        mappings:
         - func: builtins:sequence_length
           frequency: 500
           target: prometheus
         - func: path/to/custom/metrics.py:fn2
-          # frequency:                    < not specified, so logs at default rate of 1/1000 inferences
+          # frequency:                    < defaults to 1/1000 inferences
-          # target:                       < not specified, so logs to all
+          # target:                       < defaults to all loggers

-     - target: engine_inputs
+   - engine_inputs
         mappings:
         - func: buildins:identity
           frequency: 1000
           target: custom_logger

-     # - target: engine_outputs           < not specified, so nothing logged at this target
+     # - engine_outputs           < not specified, so nothing logged at this target
-     # - target: pipeline_outputs         < not specified, so nothing logged at this target
+     # - pipeline_outputs         < not specified, so nothing logged at this target
 ```
 </details>